Chart Color Schemes

 Fortitude Valley demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Fortitude Valley has a higher proportion of residents with university qualifications than Queensland or Australia.
-48.1% of its residents aged 15+ have such qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most common at 33.9%, followed by postgraduate qualifications (10.7%) and graduate diplomas (3.5%).
-Vocational credentials are also prevalent, with 29.1% of residents holding them - advanced diplomas account for 12.4% and certificates for 16.7%.
+Fortitude Valley's residents aged 15 and above have a higher educational attainment than broader benchmarks.
+48.1% of its residents hold university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
+Bachelor degrees are the most common at 33.9%, followed by postgraduate qualifications at 10.7% and graduate diplomas at 3.5%.
+Vocational credentials are also prevalent, with 29.1% of residents holding them, including advanced diplomas (12.4%) and certificates (16.7%).

-Educational participation is high, with 30.5% of residents currently enrolled in formal education.
+Educational participation is notably high in the area, with 30.5% of residents currently enrolled in formal education.
 This includes 14.6% in tertiary education, 1.9% in primary education, and 1.4% pursuing secondary education.
-Seven schools operate within Fortitude Valley, educating approximately 2,613 students.
-The area has a significant socio-educational advantage with an ICSEA score of 1102.
-It includes five secondary and two K-12 schools, providing 22.1 school places per 100 residents.

 Frequently Asked Questions - Education